The Club runs various leagues. This page contains records of them.

 In addition there is a licensed bar at the venue which serves alcohol, soft drinks and beverages as well as food all at very reasonable prices.

-There is also a shop at the venue Magic Madhouse which stocks boardgames, CCG related material, paints, hobby materials and miniatures.
+The venue, Magic Madhouse is also a shoop which stocks boardgames, CCG related material, paints, hobby materials and miniatures.
 Magic Madhouse are very competitive with their prices for Club Members and look to price match at the very least but also beat other more competitive gaming retailers.

 The club operates under a set of rules.
 The current version of the club rules can be downloaded from here.